 Auto Darkening Filter Test

 Auto-darkening filter test is imperative to test the quality of the welding helmet.
 We have covered the auto-darkening filter test in detail.
 It will help you to get an idea about the welding helmet.
-This filter works in a way that it stops arc flash and also protects the eyes of the welder from harmful rays.
+This filter works in a way that stops arc flash and also protects the eyes of the welder from harmful rays.
 Only allow a small amount of light to pass through the lens to see the welding object.
 With an auto-darkening welding helmet, you don’t need to flip the helmet and increase the productivity of the welder.
 But you should

 Safety Test and Industry Standards